 A New Hampshire Rental Application is an indispensable tool for landlords, designed to gather essential information required for adequate tenant vetting.

-With a high volume of applications, this form ensures you collect the necessary data and simplifies the process of screening applicants for a lease agreement, ultimately saving you time while not overlooking crucial questions.
+With a high volume of applicants, this form ensures you collect the necessary data and simplifies the process of screening applicants for a lease agreement, ultimately saving you time while not overlooking crucial questions.

-- New Hampshire Security Deposit: Landlords can charge a security deposit to their renters, but the security deposit cannot be more than one month’s rent or $100, whichever is greater.
+- Security Deposit: Landlords can charge a security deposit to their renters, but the security deposit cannot be more than one month’s rent or $100, whichever is greater.
 Local municipalities may have their limits.

 - Local Financial Institution: The security deposit must be held in trust at a local bank, savings and loan association, or credit union within New Hampshire.